 This gives a huge advantage, and you will feel that only during the CAT exam day.
 If your CAT exam is from 9-12 in the day, always give mock tests in that duration.
 If you have an afternoon session for CAT, it is even more necessary to tune your body clock.
 This is because most people have a habit of resting during the afternoons.

 Stop sleeping in the afternoons if your CAT exam is in the afternoon session.
-Do not take rest.
+Do not take a rest.
 Solve mock papers in the afternoon.
-Try to study light during the day time before the test.
+Try to study light during the daytime before the test.
 Behave as if it is your exam day.

 When you study for a few days, you will find out when is it the easiest for you to concentrate during the day.
 Use that time to the fullest.
 This is usually in the mornings or late nights after dinner.
 Do not waste that time on other activities like social media or movies or stuff.